Jorge Barredo Ferreira

 First to quantify how peripheral selection affects SCA leakage quality — a previously underexplored variable.
 Results directly inform attack surface prioritisation in firmware security assessments.

-Learning analytics platform extending Moodle — quiz performance reports, item difficulty estimates, structured Excel outputs from activity logs, and a behavioural warning layer for online assessments.
+Learning analytics platform extending Moodle — quiz performance reports, item difficulty estimates, activity log analysis, and a behavioural warning layer for online assessments.

 Built during my Master’s years guided by a simple principle: technology matters when it solves real needs.
 Statoodle helps instructors make practical use of Moodle data — turning exported reports and logs into actionable teaching information without requiring programming skills.